gknocke/Crypt-PKCS10/README.md

 # RELEASE NOTES

-Version 1.4 has several API changes.
+Version 1.4 made several API changes.
 Most users should have a painless migration.

 ALL users must call Crypt::PKCS10->setAPIversion.
 If not, a warning will be generated by the first class method called.
 This warning will be made a fatal exception in a